 The Computer Information Systems (CIS), Bioinformatics Foundations (CIS) and Computer Science (CS) A.S. degrees are intended for students planning to transfer to a four-year degree program.
-The degrees are articulated with a variety of four-year degree programs (primarily with Winona State University).
-The Computer Programming Skills certificate is 16 credits and consists of five courses.
+The degrees are articulated with a variety of fouryear degree programs (primarily with Winona State University).

 General course work can be taken any semester.
-It is possible to complete the programs on either a part-time or a full-time basis.
+It is possible to complete the programs on either a parttime or a full-time basis.